Fire Management Initiative

 This multi-year project will further improve visitor safety and protect Kouchibouguac National Park from specific types of fire incidents, especially during times when New Brunswick forests can be influenced by dry and hot weather, coinciding with the period of highest use by visitors, and at higher risk for forest fires triggered by nature or humans.
 In addition, the initiative will allow for additional space for larger camping equipment now in use by an increasing number of visitors, thereby improving access to campsites by large RVs and reducing the likelihood of damage to visitor camping equipment.
 Furthermore, the clearance of branches and shrubs will make it safer for kids to play nearby and reduce the risk of visitor injury.

-In addition to decreasing the risk of unintended fires within the campground that could spread throughout Kouchibouguac National Park, this program boast benefits in reducing the risk of invasive species infestations such as the Brown Spruce Longhorn Beetle (BSLB) by removing trees prone to harbour the species and increases the chances that leafy trees and shrubs, which are more fire resistant, can grow in their place.
+In addition to decreasing the risk of unintended fires within the campground that could spread throughout Kouchibouguac National Park, this program boast benefits in reducing the risk of invasive species infestations such as the Brown Spruce Longhorn Beetle (BSLB) by removing trees prone to harbour the species and increases the chances that leafy trees and shrubs, which are more fire-resistant, can grow in their place.
 The trees, shrubs and branches cleared are fed into a wood chipper so wood chips, which are very high in nutrients, can be used as compost in years to come.

 Impact on campsites

-Every effort is made to minimise the impact on campsite privacy which is often an important factor for South Kouchibouguac campground users.
+Every effort is made to minimize the impact on campsite privacy which is often an important factor for South Kouchibouguac campground users.
 As seasons pass, vegetation regrows and the minimal impacts on campsite privacy are reversed.
-In addition, trees and branches were cleared around newly installed oTENTiks in order to protect the investment and preserve them to ensure they are available for repeated visitor use in the future.
+In addition, trees and branches were cleared around newly installed oTENTiks in order to protect the investment and preserve them to ensure they are available for repeated visitors use in the future.

 Kouchibouguac National Park follows nationally established guidelines on fuel management practices.
 The process involves the following:

-- Evaluation of risks through a FireSmart analysis.
+- Evaluation of risks through a FireSmart analysis

-- Prioritization of areas to be treated (campsites, oTENTiks, various other infrastructure, etc.).
+- Prioritization of areas to be treated (campsites, oTENTiks, various other infrastructure, etc.)

-- Conducting the treatments (removal of vegetation).
+- Conducting the treatments (removal of vegetation)

-- Managing the vegetation removed in the form of woodchips to be composted.
+- Managing the vegetation removed in the form of woodchips to be composted

-- Posting evaluation of sites to ascertain whether objectives were met.
+- Posting evaluation of sites to ascertain whether objectives were met

 An additional and important step is informing the public about this initiative and its key benefits, including addressing any concerns raised by visitors, stakeholders, and partners.